What Are Webhooks And How Do They Work

 Based on the definition above, I am sure you're already getting an idea of what webhooks are used for.
 Simply put, webhooks are used to communicate the occurrence of an event in one system to another system, and they often share data about the event.
 However, an example is always easier to illustrate so let's look at a case of webhooks in action.

 Let's say you subscribe to a streaming service.
-The streaming service wants to send you an email at the beginning of each month when it charges your credit card.
+The streaming service wants to send you an email when it charges your credit card.

 The streaming service can subscribe to the banking service (the source) to send a webhook when a credit card is charged (event trigger) to their emailing service (the destination).
 When the event is processed, it will send you a notification each time your card is charged.